-My wife is a Family Practice Physician and we bought our first house when we moved to residency – many lessons learned.
+My wife is a Family Practice Physician.
+We bought our first house when we moved to residency – many lessons learned.

 Now, I am a licensed real estate agent and I have created this site to help doctors navigate the unique situation of trying to buy a home when beginning or leaving residency.